We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If there’s noise around you that’s keeping you up, the solution is not to blast the volume — which can potentially damage your hearing — but to find another way to mask the sound, like a sound machine or earplugs.

 However, not all experts agree.
-Dr. Hae-Ok Ana Kim, Otolaryngologist and Associate Professor of Otolaryngology-Head & Neck Surgery at Columbia University Irving Medical Center, says that some people, like those prone to ear infections, should avoid blocking their ears with headphones.
+Dr. Hae-Ok Ana Kim, Otolaryngologist and Associate Professor of Otolaryngology-Head & Neck Surgery at Columbia University Irving Medical Center in New York, says that some people, like those prone to ear infections, should avoid blocking their ears with headphones.
 It could trap moisture and increase the risk of infection.

 If listening to music or calming voices is your favorite way to doze off, swap your bulky headset for a pair of soft, comfortable sleep headphones.